Category: Web3 & Blockchain

 When RPC endpoint monitoring catches what your provider doesn’t tell you

 Provider status pages are optimistic.
 They report incidents after they’ve been confirmed, investigated, and deemed significant enough to communicate.
-In production, “all systems operational” on a status page and a degraded endpoint are not mutually exclusive.
+In production, “all systems operational” and a degraded endpoint are not mutually exclusive.

 This happened during a real incident monitored via BlackTide: